 Smart Serve Ontario is a non-profit organization dedicated to developing and delivering a responsible service training program to all individuals who serve alcoholic beverages or work where alcoholic beverages are served in the Province of Ontario.
 Having Smart Served trained staff helps to ensure the responsible service of alcohol minimizing the potential risk exposure to event hosts/organizers.
-For more information please visit https://www.smartserve.ca.
+For more information please visit Smart Serve Ontario - Smart Serve Certificate - Smart Serve.

-D. Structures:
+d.
+Structures: